How to Run the New Hire Onboarding Process Remotely?

 - Encourage your managers to check-in on them regularly to see if they need any help.
 Also, ask them to patiently address any questions or concerns that they might have.

-There is one other important thing to do before your new hires start their first day.
-That is to equip them with their laptops, ipads and any other IT equipment that may need to start their work.
+- Equip the new hire with laptops, ipads and any other IT equipment that they need to start their work.
 Ask your IT department to arrange for home delivery of this equipment to your new hires’ homes.

-A day before the day one, call all your new hires to ask and confirm if they have got their IT equipment.
-Also, make sure that they have access to all the apps and platforms that they will need for their job.
+- One day before the day one, call all your new hires to ask and confirm if they have got their IT equipment.
+Also, make sure that they have access to all the apps and platforms that they will need to get started.

 Virtual First Day